Updated - Originally published February 5, 2025

 In its simplest form, sales tax is a government-imposed tax on goods and services represented as a percentage of the transaction value.
 Governments use the money collected from sales to fund government programs and public services.
 Your sales tax dollars might go towards:

-What makes calculating sales tax so difficult?
-Not only do nexus and location play a key role, sales tax is subject to change due to sales tax holidays, exemptions, or qualifying items.
-For example, in some states, groceries and food items may be taxed at a lower rate.
-And with the surge in digital products, the sales tax laws around them also vary.
-As you assess your sales tax responsibilities, review the following areas:
+Another aspect that makes calculating sales tax so difficult is that (on top of nexus and location) sales tax is subject to change due to sales tax holidays, exemptions, or qualifying items.
+For example, in some states, groceries and food items may be taxed at a lower rate than other items.
+And with the surge in digital products, the sales tax laws around those also vary.

 Whether or not you need to pay sales tax on shipping costs depends on the state.
-Connecticut, for example, requires businesses to charge sales tax on shipping costs for taxable sales but not on exempt sales.
+Connecticut, for example, requires businesses to charge sales tax on shipping costs for taxable sales, but not on exempt sales.
 In Kansas, you no longer have to pay sales tax on shipping if it is separate from the product price on the invoice.
-To ensure you comply, check local sales tax laws to correctly calculate sales tax for shipping.

 With an understanding of what components make up sales tax calculations, we can put it into practice with a simple algebraic equation.